 How to build good credit in your twenties

-The number one way to build good credit is to make your credit card payments on time.
+The number one way to build good credit is to make your credit card payments on time, as we mentioned in this previous blog post.
 Late payments can severely hurt your score, so make sure not to overspend.
-Even more, make sure you remember make the payments.
+Even more, make sure you remember to make the payments.
 Set reminders or set up automatic payments.
-You don't want to hurt your score by simply forgetting to make a payment.
+You don’t want to hurt your score by simply forgetting to make a payment.

 In the end, it is all about being smart, organized and responsible.
 Don’t buy things you can’t afford and make your payments and pay off your loans on time.
 Clark Howard did say, however, that one type of debt you shouldn’t focus on paying off too quickly is your student loans because they generally have low interest rates.
 While you should do what you can to make those payments on time, it might be better to focus on building up savings, saving for retirement and paying off other debt.